Biden faces scrutiny for demanding ouster of Ukraine official probing firm that employed his son

 CLICK HERE TO GET THE FOX NEWS APP

 “The vice president does not endorse any particular company and has no involvement with this company.
-The vice president has pushed aggressively for years, both publicly with groups like the U.S.-Ukraine Business Forum and privately in meetings with Ukrainian leaders, for Ukraine to make every effort to investigate and prosecute corruption in accordance with the rule of law.
-It will once again be a key focus during his trip this week.”
+The vice president has pushed aggressively for years, both publicly with groups like the U.S.-Ukraine Business Forum and privately in meetings with Ukrainian leaders, for Ukraine to make every effort to investigate and prosecute corruption in accordance with the rule of law.”